rzymek/rzymek.github.io/content/post/excel-zip64.md

 ### Central directory

 After all the files comes the *Central Directory*.
 Here for every file comes a structure very similar to local file header.
+Seems Excel really focuses on LFH and is not that strict with central directory.
+Nevertheless here's an example and implementation that will just work.

 ```
  50 4B 01 02 2D 00 2D 00 08 00 08 00 00 00 00 00 73 B9 D9 10 06 66 30 21 FF FF FF FF ...